 23. The customer is not always right.

-24. There are many businesses out there whose only intent is to rip off and scam other small business owners.
+24. Many businesses only intend to rip off and scam other small business owners.

 25. Sales reps can lie...even some of the best ones.

-26. If you let your vendor substitute one item for another one time, the next time they will simply send you whatever products they feel like sending you, to the point that you won't even recognize it as your order when it arrives at your retail shop.
+26. If you let your vendor substitute one item for another one time, the next time, they will simply send you whatever products they feel like sending you, so you won't even recognize it as your order when it arrives at your retail shop.